 Parisian ceramicist Cécile Daladier throws four parties every year: one per season, and each with its own theme.
-In March of this year, Daladier, her partner Nicolas Soulier, and their friend Lucile Demory found themselves shucking 350 oysters and pouring white wine for their “White and Mother of Pearl” dinner party.
+A while back, Daladier, her partner Nicolas Soulier, and their friend Lucile Demory found themselves shucking 350 oysters and pouring white wine for their “White and Mother-of-Pearl” dinner party.

-If you’re like us, and dream of recreating this look, see how Daladier threw the party together and some of the key sources below.
-For more of her work, see Flower Arranging a la Parisienne and her rooftop garden from A Ceramicist and Architect in Paris.
+If you’re like us and dream of re-creating this look, see how Daladier threw the party together and some of the key sources below.
+For more of her work, go to At Home with an Artful Couple in the South of Paris, Flower Arranging á la Parisienne, and A Ceramicist and Architect in Paris.

 Photography via Cécile Daladier.

 For more entertaining and tablescape ideas, see:

 - The High/Low Table: 11 Ideas to Steal from the Hudson Valley